elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-reflections-ensure-that-figures-remain-congruent.md

 url: /learn/mathematics/questions/how-do-reflections-ensure-that-figures-remain-congruent
 score: -1.0
 related_article1:
-    id: 162691
+    id: 162510
-    title: Why do reflections maintain the size and shape of geometric figures?
+    title: >-
+        In what way does a reflection affect the distance between points?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-do-reflections-maintain-the-size-and-shape-of-geometric-figures
+    url: /learn/mathematics/questions/in-what-way-does-a-reflection-affect-the-distance-between-points
 related_article2:
-    id: 162815
+    id: 162628
+    title: >-
-    title: What is the mirror image concept in reflections?
+        What is vertical symmetry in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-mirror-image-concept-in-reflections
+    url: /learn/mathematics/questions/what-is-vertical-symmetry-in-the-context-of-reflections
 related_article3:
-    id: 162638
+    id: 162640
-    title: What impact do reflections have on the coordinates of a figure?
+    title: >-
+        What is the mirror image concept in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-impact-do-reflections-have-on-the-coordinates-of-a-figure
+    url: /learn/mathematics/questions/what-is-the-mirror-image-concept-in-reflections
 related_article4:
-    id: 162516
+    id: 162898
-    title: What role does symmetry play in geometric figures?
+    title: >-
+        How do coordinates change when a figure is reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-role-does-symmetry-play-in-geometric-figures
+    url: /learn/mathematics/questions/how-do-coordinates-change-when-a-figure-is-reflected
 related_article5:
-    id: 162629
+    id: 162507
-    title: How is horizontal symmetry defined in geometric reflections?
+    title: >-
+        What is the line of reflection in a reflection transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-horizontal-symmetry-defined-in-geometric-reflections
+    url: /learn/mathematics/questions/what-is-the-line-of-reflection-in-a-reflection-transformation
 ---

 &nbsp;